 On page 3 in the Restoration Work, the NVR Sewer Board mentions the expansion twice for the permitted capacity, but it is not clear when these occurred.
 Could you provide years for expansion?

-On page 4 in the Monitoring Component, it is not clear which 4 sites have been selected for the quarterly monitoring with Sweetgum Environmental.
+On page 4 in the Monitoring Component, it is not clear which 4 sites have been selected for the quarterly monitoring with Sweetgum Environmental or Frydenborg Ecologic.
+It’s unclear who will be performing the monitoring.
+We need assurance that data will be collected per DEP SOPs.

 On page 4 in the Monitoring Component, please also include which laboratory will process the samples and their certifications by FDOH and NELAC.